 There’s plenty of bars to discover on every street, but for the best view of Centro, head to Terraza La Grupa on top of Hotel Aspeytia.
 This historic boutique hotel is in the center of it all, and the views of 13 churches cannot be beat.
 Sit outside and enjoy local craft beer, creative cocktails or the perfect wine.
 The food is reasonably priced and the pastas are amazing.
 If it’s too windy or cold, there is indoor seating with glass walls so you can still enjoy the view.

 By the way, this is where we filmed our “Final Decision” scene for the House Hunters International TV episode.

 Address: Av.
 Prol.
 Luis Pasteur 25-Norte, Centro Histórico, Centro, 76000 Santiago de Querétaro, Qro.

 Obviously, you come to Mexico for Mexican food, but sometimes a little New Orleans Creole is needed.
 Hank’s Oyster Bar is just that.
 With indoor and outdoor seating overlooking Plaza Constitucion, it has special Happy Hour cocktails every day of the week.
 On weekends, you can catch either a jazz or rock band for your music pleasure.
 The Creole food is delicious and portions are huge.
 Try the crab cakes and the spiced bread pudding.
 This place is a favorite for visitors and locals.

 Address: Calle Benito Juárez Sur 7, Centro, 76000 Santiago de Querétaro, Qro.

-As we discover the different areas in Queretaro, we will bring you more details on other restaurants.
+As we discover more restaurants and areas in Queretaro, we will bring you more details.
 For visits only to Centro Queretaro, these restaurants are a good start.

 If you would like a tour of the markets, street food, or wineries in the region, join us for a tour here.